bbhunter/Bugbounty0x0a/Learning/Hackerone_Report/Open Redirection/TIPS.md

 ***16*** - Try to encode your payload multiple time to see if you can bypass the open redirection.

 ***17*** - Some application use a hashing schema to the redirected path try to crack all hashes, if yes try to hash your own payload, send it and see if there is an open redirection.

+***18*** - Always request `index.php` file this may redirect you to `http://www.example.com` so try `http://www.example.com/index.php/google.com` or `http://www.example.com/index.php/index.php//google.com` or `http://www.example.com/index.php/index.php.google.com` and so on , try all .

 ***∞*** - Don't give up.